The openPDC administered by the

 openPDC v1.5.
 This is the recommended build for those installing the

 and wanting seamless integration using the "gateway exchange protocol".

 It's finally here!
 Download

 service pack 2 of the openPDC

 today - we think this is the best build we've ever rolled out!
 With significant duration performance and usability improvements, openPDC 1.4 SP2 represents a major upgrade.
 This build includes a completely new user interface

-the native subscription services that get installed automatically when a local historian is defined.
+through the native subscription services that get installed automatically when a local historian is defined.